smheffron/CS4330-Final-Project/README.md

 ## Name Spaces

 #### Java
-Uses packages which are a collection of classes
+Uses packages which are a collection of classes.
-You can use “import” in code to use other classes from another package
+You can use “import” in code to use other classes from another package.
 ```Java
 import java.shape.Rectangle;
 import java.io.File;
 import java.io.FileReader;
 ```
 #### Swift
-Uses Modules which is a single unit of code distribution You can use modules by using the keyword “import”
+Uses Modules which is a single unit of code distribution.
+You can use modules by using the keyword “import”.
 ```Swift
 import UIKit
 ```